F1rst-Unicorn/stocks/manual/development/git-workflow.md

 ## Feature branches
 Each feature needed for a new version is implemented in a separate feature branch.
-The naming convention is subcomponent-featureid, where the subcomponent is one of the four defined above and the featureid can be obtained by the roadmap of the project.
+The naming convention is the ticket number in the YouTrack Ticket System (access on request).
 Inside a feature branch, everything that is needed for the feature to function is written.
 This includes in particular